storytellingron/ForTheLordRPG-DarkAges/index.md

 ### Very Helpful Aid

-A specialized Aid skill using the most appropriate Trait.
+A specialized universal Aid skill using the most appropriate Trait.
 The resulting DRR grants DRs to the aided character.
-The helper must possess basic knowledge relevant to the task.
+The helper must possess basic knowledge relevant to the task and/or skill aiding.

 ---

 ## Woman’s Touch

 Woman’s Touch abilities are unique skills that resolve using **Die Rank Results (DRR)**.
-When used by a woman, they gain an **additional d4 die**.
+When used by a woman, they gain a **+d4 die**.
 These abilities generally affect men and may be upgraded using Glory Points.

----

 ### Woman’s Touch Abilities (DRR)